 For example, when write rights are limited to only the administrator role on a specific entity in the domain model, data security rights are also respected in the user interface and service APIs.
 This means that the ability to edit functionality like an Edit button is automatically disabled for user roles that have no write access rights.

-In addition to integrated model analysis and consistency checks, the Mendix Desktop Modeler has a Find Advanced feature that can be used to analyze and find all kinds of model elements (for example, unused documents, large microflows that need refactoring, and an overview of all the microflows using specific integration types).
+In addition to integrated model analysis and consistency checks, Mendix Studio Pro has a Find Advanced feature that can be used to analyze and find all kinds of model elements (for example, unused documents, large microflows that need refactoring, and an overview of all the microflows using specific integration types).